nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can test yourself with a flashcard containing open-ended question by specifying an answer.

 1. Use the `list` command to first list all the flashcards.
-You can also use the `find` command to filter for a list of flashcards.s
+You can also use the `find` command to filter for a list of flashcards.

     ![TestStep1](./images/TestStep1.png)

 2. Using the indices of the displayed list, enter the `test` command followed by the index of the flashcard you want to test and what you think the answer to the question is.
-For example, if you want to test the second flashcard in the displayed list with the answer `a computer organization module`, you can enter `test 2 ans/a computer organization module`.
+For example, if you want to test the first flashcard in the displayed list with the answer `Singapore`, you can enter `test 1 ans/Singapore`.

     <div markdown="block" class="alert alert-info">
     :bulb: Answer is <b>case insensitive</b>.